Ayush-Prabhu/Blockchain/L06-Cryptography-IV.md

 ---

 ### 🔸 Properties of Cryptographic Keys
+- Key is a paramaeter that determines the functional output of cryptographic algorithm.
+  - Encryption: M' = E(M,k1)
+  - Decryption: M = D(M',k2)
+  - For public key cryptography k1 != k2
 - Keys must be:
   - Randomly generated
   - Of sufficient length (to prevent brute-force attacks)